deroneriksson/stf4j-test-models/mnist_saved_model/README.md

-MNIST SavedModel Information
+# MNIST SavedModel Information

+This directory contains a TensorFlow MNIST SavedModel.

-To train an MNIST model and save as SavedModel.
+To train a new MNIST model and save as SavedModel.

 ```
 $ pwd